 When you arrive we’ll be waiting to pick you up at the airport with a clearly marked sign.
-If another participant will arrive soon after you, we’ll wait for them as well, otherwise we’ll head straight to your hotel near our base in El Torno, about a 1 hour drive from the airport.
+If another participant will arrive soon after you, we’ll wait for them as well, otherwise we’ll head straight to your hotel in Santa Cruz, about a 25 minute drive from the airport.
 The rest of the day is simply for resting and shaking off the jet lag before the adventure starts the following morning.
-The hotel is equipped with a nice pool or you could take a walk outside if you’d like, to help unwind after the long trip.

 Bolivia Motorcycle Tours exclusively offers all-inclusive motorcycle tours meaning that all of our tours include practically everything: lodging, meals, a motorcycle, fuel, entrance fees for activities during the tour, tolls, ferry crossings, bi-lingual guide, airport transfers, support-truck with parts, first aid kit and an auxiliary bike.
 As for lodging, each participant can choose between single or double/shared room occupancy.
 Occasionally, on certain tours, single room occupancy may not be available for a night or two on the tour for reasons of availability, Participants that come alone but choose double/shared room occupancy may have to share a room with another participant on the tour that they don't know.